 There's a wide variety of Samsung tablets to choose from if you need a new device that's capable of general everyday use, advanced tasks or some gaming.
-Fortunately, there are a lot of Samsung tablet deals available at any one time - even more so during big retail events such as the back to school sales.
-And we've gathered all of today's best offers right here.
+Fortunately, there are a lot of Samsung tablet deals available at any one time - and we've gathered all of today's best offers right here.

 Samsung Galaxy Tab S range